layaniw/hands-on-jupyter/README.md

 - Explanation of Deutsch’s algorithm
 - Code simulating with the use of qiskit

+Furthermore, this repository is used for exercises given in Emerging Technologies course.
+1. Classification on wine quality data set
+2. Classification on iris data set

 ## Tech

 The technolgies used in this repositoty are